DEFENCE LIVES MATTER

 4. Senior Commanders at varying levels received Distinguished Service medals for commanding those multiple deployments.
 Yet these commanders demand that they retain their own medals.

-The logic of this is that they retain their distinction for leadership over thousands of ADF personnel who they now group together in punishment, and in disgrace, for the alleged actions of 19 ADF personnel, who are yet to have their day in court.
+The logic of this is that the Commanders retained their distinction for leadership over thousands of ADF personnel who they grouped together in punishment, and in disgrace, for the alleged actions of only a few ADF personnel who are yet to have their day in court.

-In other words, the commanders have taken great kudos for themselves, from the meritorious service of thousands who served on multiple rotations, honourable and distinguished men and women, and those who have fallen to our enemy, and who have died as a result of mental illness, those who have sacrificed everything, including precious time with their families, to serve the will of the Command unquestionably, only to have that command now seek to dishonour the sacrifices of that service.
+In other words, the commanders took great kudos for themselves from the meritorious service of thousands who served on multiple rotations: those honourable and distinguished men and women, and those who have fallen to our enemy, and who have died as a result of mental illness, those who have sacrificed everything, including precious time with their families, to serve the will of the Command unquestionably.
+That command sought to dishonour the sacrifices of that service.

-This is completely undemocratic.
-It also does not follow a similar rational by the command, for if they applied their own logic to themselves they would not have been awarded medals of distinction.
+Had the command applied that same logic to themselves then they would not have been awarded medals of distinction.
 In their own words “If we knew then what we know now... the [the Commanders] would not have been awarded [these medals]!”

 Kerry Danes, CSM